asnodgrass/columbus-v1000/README.md

 is the best choice to get the most out of the limited device storage.

 Use this tool to convert binary format files into your choice of CSV or GPX.
-[gpxbabel][] can be used to convert from GPX into many other possible formats.
+[gpsbabel][] can be used to convert from GPX into many other possible formats.

 ## Installation